 Hide scrollbars with css

-Scrollbars are a must have part of web navigation.
+Scrollbars are a must-have part of web navigation.
 They allow users to explore content that doesn’t fit within the viewable area of a webpage.
-However, in some of the latest designs, visible scrollbars can make a website look cluttered and old fashioned.
-This is especially true for sleek, modern websites where simplicity and clean lines are prioritized.
-By choosing to hide scrollbars with CSS, you can maintain a functional user interface without compromising the visual appeal.
+However, visible scrollbars can make a website look cluttered and old-fashioned in some of the latest designs.
+This is especially true for sleek, modern websites that prioritise simplicity and clean lines.
+By using this guide you can hide scrollbars with CSS to maintain a functional user interface without compromising the visual appeal.

 Why Hide Scrollbars?

-There are many reasons why web designers might want to hide scrollbars with CSS.
+Web designers might want to hide scrollbars with CSS for many reasons.
 Hiding scrollbars is about aesthetics and user experience.
 Websites that hide scrollbars look cleaner.
-It can be especially useful for full-screen modals, sliders, or designs where space is limited.
+It can be handy for full-screen modals, sliders, or designs where space is limited.
 By removing the scrollbars, the focus remains on your content.
-However, it’s important to still allow users to scroll.
+However, it’s important to allow users to scroll still.
 If the scrollbar is hidden but scrolling doesn’t work, it can harm the user experience.

 Basic Method to Hide Scrollbars With CSS